 Family Violence

-Parents are responsible for taking care of their children.
-Raising children is hard work and can be especially challenging when parents are also dealing with the end of their relationship with the other parent.
+Parents are responsible for taking care of their children and this can be hard work.
+It can be especially challenging when parents are separating.
 Information about child abuse and neglect can help parents understand what the law requires of them.
-For more information about caring for children when parents are no longer together see Parenting After Separation or Divorce.
+For more information about caring for children when parents are no longer together, see Parenting After Separation or Divorce.

 Saskatchewan has laws that protect children.
-These laws allow agencies to intervene to protect children who are being abused or neglected and require anyone who believes that a child is being abused or neglected to report it.
-The purpose is to promote the well-being of children who need protection by offering, wherever appropriate, services designed to maintain, support and preserve families in the least disruptive way possible.
-For more information see Child Protection.
+These laws allow agencies to intervene to protect children who are being abused or neglected.
+They also require anyone who believes that a child is being abused or neglected to report it.
+The purpose is to promote the well-being of children who need protection.
+Services exist to maintain, support and preserve families in the least disruptive way possible.
+For more information, see Child Protection.

 Neglect